paulfurber/sdlsumo/README.md

 ##Requirements
 Luajit 2.0.x
 SDL-1.2.15
-gcc to build the libstt library
+gcc and make to build the libstt library

 Optional (even though this is the whole point of SDLSumo - to be able to use all the SDL libraries you want from Luajit):